x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/client-access-rules/client-access-rules.md

 For Client Access Rule procedures, see [Procedures for Client Access Rules in Exchange Online](procedures-for-client-access-rules.md).

+> [!NOTE]
+> EWS Impersonation is not affected by Client Access Rules.

 ## Client Access Rule components

 A rule is made of conditions, exceptions, an action, and a priority value.